Founder and CEO, Mowgli Street Food restaurants

-Prior to taking on the restaurant business, Nisha was a practising Barrister, in the field of child protection.
-In 2008 the Department of Culture, Media and Sport appointed her as a trustee of National Museums Liverpool.
-In 2009, the Cabinet Office appointed her as an Ambassador for Diversity in Public Appointments; in this capacity Nisha has been engaged as an expert advisor by The Guardian newspaper.
+Prior to taking on the culinary world and becoming a celebrity chef, Nisha was a practising barrister in child protection for 20 years.
+In 2008, the Department of Culture, Media and Sport appointed her as a trustee of National Museums Liverpool.
+In 2009, the Cabinet Office appointed her as an Ambassador for Diversity in Public Appointments; in this capacity, Nisha has been engaged as an expert advisor by The Guardian newspaper.

 Nisha was honoured to be awarded an MBE in the 2019 New Year’s Honours List for services to the Food Industry.
 Nisha stands amongst highly decorated female entrepreneurs, and her restaurant business, Mowgli, has won multiple awards: